Riding Horses Carpal Tunnel Syndrome

 - Resting the affected hand by refraining from all activities that might have caused or aggravated the condition is usually recommended for at least two weeks.

 - Anti-inflammatory medications may reduce irritation under the transverse carpal ligament in the early stages.
 Be sure to tell your physician that you are a rider; he may choose to prescribe anti-inflammatory drugs that do not promote bleeding following injury.

-- Corticosteroid injections into the carpal tunnel may be needed to relive pain and inflammation.
+- Corticosteroid injections into the carpal tunnel may be needed to relieve pain and inflammation.

-- Icing of the wrist may also reduce inflammation.
+- The icing of the wrist may also reduce inflammation.

 - A splint to hold the wrist in a neutral position can prevent you from flexing the hand in your sleep.
 Some people may need to wear splints in the daytime as well.

 - Exercises to stretch and strengthen the hands may be beneficial once the acute inflammation has subsided.